You probably remember the 1996 film, but how much do you know of the strange origins of the cult card series from 1962?

 Though the story that ran on the back of the cards was crafted by Len Brown and Woody Gelman, the art side would come together under Saunders (painted images) and Wood (art design) and in many ways they really created the controversy that would follow these cards.
 The visual images of an Earth invasion and an eventual Mars counterstrike in card form that’s in places filled with torture, slaughter, explicit gore, doggie deaths, and implied sexual content made an impression to say the least.

-Since the initial release, a 50th anniversary set dubbed “Mars Attacks Heritage” was published in 2012 and a host of products have sprung up over the years including everything from comics books to action figures to prints to model kits to so much more, and the 1996 film only adding to the interest.
+Since the initial release, a 50th-anniversary set dubbed “Mars Attacks Heritage” was published in 2012 and a host of products have sprung up over the years including everything from comics books to action figures to prints to model kits to so much more, and the 1996 film only adds to the interest.